TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-Hence, we've used both **Cluster Auto-scaler** and **Horizontal Pod Autoscaler**, And how're they different? **Cluster auto-scaler** scales the nodes up and down in the event of a lack of sufficient resources to schedule pods or due to node utilization.
+Hence, I've used both **Cluster Auto-scaler** and **Horizontal Pod Autoscaler**, And how're they different? **Cluster auto-scaler** scales the nodes up and down in the event of a lack of sufficient resources to schedule pods or due to node utilization.
 **Horizontal Pod Autoscaler** is about adjusting the number of pod replicas in a deployment, based on current demand, (We're considering **CPU Utilization** as our target metric here).
 This helps maintain an optimal application performance level as the workload changes.